jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-11  Introducing InstructLab.md

 InstructLab enables a prescriptive approach to LLM development, allowing individuals to define what a model knows and what it can do using a taxonomy.

 Prior to InstructLab, new knowledge could only be added to a model via Fine Tuning, which is costly and resource intensive.
 To address this, InstructLab **democratizes** model tuning and provides a **multi-phased, large-scale alignment tuning process** that enables you to **integrate knowledge that you Synthetically Generate**.
+For more details on traditional training methods have a look at article ["What is model training?"]( https://www.ibm.com/think/topics/model-training) by [Dave Bergmann](https://www.ibm.com/think/author/dave-bergmann) and [Cloe Stryker](https://www.ibm.com/think/author/cole-stryker).

 InstructLab is an **open-source project**, which means not only can anyone contribute to its development, but you can also play a part in the ongoing evolution of LLMs in a controlled and governed manner.